x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/test-transport-rules-exchange-2013-help.md

 ## Step 1: Create a rule in test mode

 You can evaluate the conditions for a rule without taking any actions that impact mail flow by choosing a test mode.
-You can set up a rule so that you get an email notification any time the rule is matched, or you can look at the [Look at the message trace](test-mail-flow-rules-exchange-2013-help.md#trace) for messages that might match the rule.
+You can set up a rule so that you get an email notification any time the rule is matched, or you can [look at the message trace](#look-at-the-message-trace) for messages that might match the rule.
 There are two test modes:

 - **Test without Policy Tips**: Use this mode together with an incident report action, and you can receive an email message each time an email matches the rule.